AI Transformation

 Across eight engagements per year, that's $6,000 to $10,000 spent rewriting questions that are 70% the same every time.
 You know this.
 You've noticed the overlap.
 But there's no structured starting point, so you justify starting from scratch because every engagement is "a little different."

-Lou Bajuk put it plainly: he was "looking to streamline and make this intake and understanding phase more scalable."
+As one consultant put it: he was "looking to streamline and make this intake and understanding phase more scalable."
 Not because the work wasn't important.
 Because rebuilding the same scaffolding every time was unsustainable.

 The Real Inconsistency Source: Interview Questions That Don't Travel